dbh201/eveBackend/README.md

          least collateral should be at the top of the calculated list.
 	 Also, this calculation should do both intra and inter region trades.

+#### Stability improvements
+1. Add full exception support
+1. Better organisation of thread class
+1. Save/restore state during shutdown! (pickle)

+**UPDATE**
+New algorithm to be implemented:
+For each region
+-For each item in typelist
+--get price history
+--if price history shows profit potential (specific function)
+---add to full-sync list
+--else
+---add to ignore list

+Then:
+For each item in full typelist (concatenation of all regions) -get all buys and sells for each item in each region -sort by price

+**UPDATE**
+Currently, the CTRL+C handler in the python install is modified to pass along the exception rather than discard it.
+This modification needs to be more portable.

+The original functionality was strange - just ignore KeyboardInterrupt?
+In any case, the KeyboardInterrupt now assumes that further processing will be done in the call stack.
+It calls shutdown() on the HTTPServer which raised it, and re-raises the exception.
+This exception is caught by the try block in main.py, which cleanly shuts down all threads.
+Not the best approach, but good enough.